 More than 300 companies employ over 7,000 people producing everything from cups and saucers to composite materials for dental and orthopaedic applications.

 The ceramics industry is undergoing significant growth with new investment and increased local manufacturing.
 In a number of cases production has been repatriated back to The Potteries in recognition of the available skills, guarantee of quality and the importance of a “Made in England” marque.

 Technical ceramics is a key growth sector supported by Keele University through its work on materials science, catalysis, photochemistry, medicinal chemistry; and Staffordshire University with their specialism in ceramic design.

 "The Made in England message continues to be a strong part of the company ethos and demand for quality UK manufactured tableware is becoming increasingly desirable.
-The outstanding skills base of the workforce in Stoke-on-Trent and Staffordshire ensures that we can keep moving ahead in investing in and developing high quality and innovative tableware."− Kevin Oakes, Chief Executive, Steelite
+The outstanding skills base of the workforce in Stoke-on-Trent and Staffordshire ensures that we can keep moving ahead in investing in and developing high quality and innovative tableware."− Kevin Oakes, Former Chief Executive, Steelite